google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/app-like-sites/creating-the-manifest.markdown

 ---
 layout: shared/narrow
 title: "Create the manifest"
-description: "Before diving into details, let's create a basic manifest link a web page to it."
+description: "Before diving into details, let's create a basic manifest and link a web page to it."
 published_on: 2014-12-17
 updated_on: 2015-02-12
 authors: